mayapruitt/A3_FrontEndApp/readme.md

 You can visit this site at any time here on [glitch.](https://pruitt-a3-frontendapp-iss.glitch.me)

-It may take a while to receive information from space.
+Depending on your internet connection it may take a while to receive information from space.
 Please be patient :)
-(Best results in Google Chrome.)
+(Best results in Google Chrome).

 If you want to run the project locally, follow the steps below: